Unitarian Universalism and Animal Justice in 2025

 • Hired a very part-time Executive Assistant

-These steps strengthened coordination, communication, and long-term sustainability.
+These steps have already had excellent outcomes, increasing our impact and strengthening coordination, communication, and long-term sustainability.

 Looking Ahead to 2026

-UUAM enters 2026 with clarity, momentum, and a deep sense of shared purpose.
+UUAM enters 2026 with clarity, momentum, and a deep sense of urgent purpose.

 • New religious education materials for adults and children